CryptoCat3650/MinePort/README.md

 ```
 WINEDEBUG=-all wine start cmd /c MinePort-Linux.bat
 ```
-you might want to write that down somewhere as it important for running MinePort on Linux
+you might want to write that down somewhere as it is important for running MinePort on Linux